 EDCs show associations to some of the most common chronic diseases and disorders of the western world, such as metabolic syndrome and diabetes type II, neurodevelopment disorders, and decreased fertility.
 These diseases and disorders are among the most cost-intensive we see in society today.
 Hence, there is an urgent need for better risk management.
 The state-of-the-science has recently been reviewed in three major documents from UNEP/WHO (2013), European Environment Agency (2012), and the European Commission (2012).

-A new emerging policy issue
+A policy issue

 The European Parliament clearly expressed its concerns regarding EDCs in its REPORT on the protection of public health from endocrine disrupters approved by the parliament in March, 2012.
 Based on the scientific documentation it is beyond doubt that EDCs are of concern and need to be handled according to the risks they pose, as single chemicals and as mixtures.